This post may contain affiliate links.

 “Oh.
 Sorry.”
 Backtracking hastily, I crossed a courtyard, passed an outdoor pool with whirlpool jets and entered the building from a different angle.
 They really need to have more signs around this place.

 Budapest baths take some getting used to

-It’s not just the Lukacs Baths.
-All Budapest baths can take some time to figure out.
-Let it be said, however, that the mineral-rich thermal water of Budapest is curative, relaxing and warm, and going to at least one Budapest bath is definitely time well spent.
+You wouldn’t think a Budapest bathhouse could be so confusing, but Budapest baths can take some time to figure out.
+Let it be said, however, that the mineral-rich thermal springs are curative, relaxing (once you’re actually in the water) and warm, and going to at least one Budapest bath is time well spent.

 Soak with the locals

 I’ve been to many of the big bathhouses in the city: the tourist-favourite Gellert Bathouse, the stunning Szechenyi Baths with its atmospheric outdoor pools, the more modern Danubius Health Spa Resort Margitszigetand on Marguerite Island and the lesser-known Császár Baths (Veli Bej).
 All offer fascinating experiences.
 Other popular Budapest baths are the Rudas baths and Kiraly.

 My goal in coming to the Lukacs Baths was to have an authentic Budapest bathing experience and – from the woman doling out mugs of hot spring water (good for stomach disorders), to the middle-aged couple kissing in the pool – the Lukacs Baths are certainly that.
 Like so many of the other public Budapest baths, Lukacs is a bathhouse with old roots.